oVirt/ovirt-site/source/community/about/contact.md

 ## Bug tracker and code review

-You can report bugs, or discuss possible solutions to issues, on [Bugzilla](https://bugzilla.redhat.com/enter_bug.cgi?classification=oVirt) and [oVirt GitHub](https://github.com/oVirt).
+You can report bugs, or discuss possible solutions to issues, on [oVirt GitHub](https://github.com/oVirt).

 We use GitHub to review patches.
 If you are not familiar with the process, you can read about